storyblok/storyblok-svelte/README.md

 - Load them in components when calling `storyblokInit`

-- Use the `storyblokEditable` svelte action on the root element of each component
+- Use the `storyblokEditable` action on the root element of each component

 ```html
 <div use:storyblokEditable={blok} / >